 We Would Recommend Buying Amerisleep if You are Looking for:

 - A more affordable alternative.
 This brand is going to be quite a bit cheaper all around while still offering a high-quality experience.
 If you’re looking to save a few bucks, this is your best bet.

 - Straight forward firmness options.
 Amerisleep has made it easy to make your decision by streamlining their products.
-Five beds AS1 through AS5 make up their mattress arsenal: AS1 will be your firmest bed, AS5 is the softest.
+Five beds, the AS1 through AS5, make up their mattress arsenal: AS1 will be your firmest bed, and the AS5 is the softest.